milofultz/tinybrainfans/wiki/Programming/git/git__rebase.md

 Merging and rebasing both achieve the same goals, but in different ways.
 Merging non-destructively maintains the history of the current branch when merging in other branches, with the cost of adding a new merge commit.
 Rebasing destructively changes the history of the current branch when rebasing on to other branches, but leaves no new commits.

+### Squash and Rebase[11]

+One use of rebasing is this method, which alters your branch's history by squashing all commits together, but simplifies many things for the future.

+> before you merge a feature branch back into your main branch (often `master` or `develop`), your feature branch should be squashed down to a single buildable commit, and then rebased from the up-to-date main branch.

+> If you follow this process it  guarantees that ALL commits in master build and pass tests.
+This simple  fact makes debugging an issue much easier.
+You can use **git** bisect when trying to find the source of a bug.
+Git bisect becomes almost  completely ineffective  if there are broken commits on the master  branch; if you jump to a commit that isn’t clean, it’s difficult or  impossible to tell if it introduced the bug. [...]
+[A] drawback is that we lose some granularity when we squash  our commits.
+If you really want to have multiple commits for a feature,  at least squash down so that each commit builds and passes tests.

 ## The Golden Rule

 If your branch is being worked on by anybody else but you, **do not rebase!** Because rebase is destructive, you will not be able to reconcile branches with git, leaving you to do the work manually. 💀⚰️

+From Linus Torvald[10]:

+> People can (and probably should) rebase their _private_ trees (their own work).
+That's a _cleanup_.
+But never other peoples code.
+That's a "destroy history"

 ## Simple Rebase